playeasynow/EveryonesIcons/README.md

 Orig.
 Deployment - September 22, 2018

 # Idea
-I wanted to learn more about icons important and influential to the LGBTQ community, so I decided to use this as the theme for this project.
+I wanted to learn more about icons important and influential to the LGBTQ community, so I decided to use this as the theme for the project.
 The icons I listed first are some of my favorite.
 Hope you enjoy!

 # User Guide
 ![Image of Rupaul](./assets/images/rupaulCrazyLaugh.gif)

 Here's how it works:

 - You have an initial set of buttons to click on to generate GIFs.
-They are people iconic in the LGBTQ community
+They are people iconic in the LGBTQ community.
 - When you click on a button, the page will grab 10 static, non-animated gif images from the GIPHY API and place them on the page.
 - When you click one of the still GIPHY images, the gif will animate.
 If you click the gif again, it will stop playing.
 - Under every gif, its rating is displayed (PG, G, so on).